About the CR Smith Museum

-The C.R.
-Smith Museum is named for the innovative aviation pioneer and former President of American Airlines, Cyrus Rowlett Smith.
-The building of the museum honoring C.R.
-Smith and his accomplishments was the culmination of a two and one-half year fundraising and building effort led by various AA employee and retiree groups.
-The museum opened July 3rd, 1993.
+The CR Smith Museum is named for the innovative aviation pioneer and former President of American Airlines, Cyrus Rowlett Smith (1899-1990).
+The Museum opened on July 3, 1993, as the culmination of a two-and-a-half year fundraising and building effort led by American Airlines team members.

 The signature piece of the Museum was and is a retired 1940 Douglas DC-3, the aircraft that was developed based on C.R.
 Smith’s vision and that revolutionized commercial air travel.
 The “Flagship Knoxville” was purchased by The Grey Eagles, an American Airlines retired pilots group, and restored by retired and active American Airlines team members before being presented to the Museum.
 In 1999, a custom hangar was added to the Museum to house the DC-3 and protect it from the elements.
 The “DC-3 Hangar” was made possible by the fundraising efforts of the DC-3 Coalition, a volunteer group headed by former AA Senior Vice President of Field Sales and Services, Otto Becker.
 The group sold inscribed bricks that make up the floor of the “hangar” to this day.